Why open a Lloyds Student Current Account?

 For more information about overdrafts, see Student Account welcome pack (PDF, 844 KB).

-Scan the QR code to apply.
+Scan the QR code and we’ll get things started.

 Let’s look at the details